Modern web applications on OpenShift: Part 1 — Web apps in two commands

 $ npx @angular/cli new angular-web-app $ npx nodeshift --strictSSL=false --dockerImage=bucharestgold/centos7-s2i-web-app --imageTag=10.x --build.env OUTPUT_DIR=dist/angular-web-app --expose

-In this post, we saw how quickly and easily we can deploy a modern web app to OpenShift using the new S2I Web App Builder image.
+In this article, we saw how quickly and easily we can deploy a modern web app to OpenShift using the new S2I Web App Builder image.
 The examples use the community version of the image, but very soon there will be an official Red Hat Openshift Application Runtime (RHOAR) tech preview release.
 So watch out for that.

-In the coming posts, we will take a deeper look at what the image is actually doing and how we can use more of its advanced features, as well as some advanced features of OpenShift, to deploy a more production-worthy application.
+In the coming articles, we will take a deeper look at what the image is actually doing and how we can use more of its advanced features, as well as some advanced features of OpenShift, to deploy a more production-worthy application.

-For more information download the free ebook Deploying to OpenShift.
+For more information, download the free ebook Deploying to OpenShift.

 Join the Red Hat Developer Program (it’s free) and get access to related cheat sheets, books, and product downloads.